 The Elementary and Secondary School Emergency Relief (ESSER) Fund was established as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act in March 2020.
 The CARES Act provided direct funding to state education agencies (SEA) and local education agencies (LEA) to address the impact COVID-19 has had, and in certain contexts continues to have, on elementary and secondary schools.

 Of the ESSER funding each state received, 90% allocated directly to LEAs through formula grants with up to 10% reserved at the SEA level for statewide activities.
 In December 2020, ESSER funding was expanded through the enactment of the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act.

 As with the initial ESSER I Fund established by the CARES Act, the central purpose of the second round of funding (ESSER II) was to provide direct funding to states and LEAs to address the areas most impacted by the disruption and closure of schools due to COVID-19.
-As of June 30, 2022, the School was reimbursed \$1,000 and submitted for additional reimbursement for \$174,433 and recoded grant receivable for this amount (see Note A-6 for details on grant receivable).
+For the year ended June 30, 2023, the School was reimbursed \$203,758 and submitted for current year reimbursement for \$149,812 and recoded grant receivable for this amount (see Note A-6 for details on grant receivable).